mantidproject/mantid/docs/source/interfaces/Muon Analysis 2.rst

 Interface Overview
 ------------------

-This interface is used to analyse the data collected on Muon instruments.
+This interface is used to analyse the time domain data collected on Muon instruments.
 The interface can be accessed from the main menu of MantidPlot, in *Interfaces → Muon → Muon Analysis 2*.
 For sample datasets, please visit `Muon - Downloads <http://www.isis.stfc.ac.uk/groups/muons/downloads/downloads4612.html>`_.